Daniel-191/casino-bot-wiki/docs/economy/robbery/rob.md

 - **user** - Mention another player to view their stats.
 Defaults to you.

-**Shows:** total attempts, successful robberies, failed robberies, success rate, money won, money lost (failed attempts), money lost (as victim), net profit/loss, average win, average loss, anonymous mode status.
+**Shows:** total attempts, successful robberies, failed robberies, success rate, money won, money lost (failed attempts), money lost (as victim), net profit/loss, average win, average loss, and - when you are viewing your own stats - your anonymous mode status.
+Another player's anonymous mode status is never shown.

 **Cooldown:** 5 seconds.